-IRCTC sending a confirmation SMS to registered number after booking ticket having details of user’s journey along with ticket details.
-A traveler can just show that SMS on his mobile along with a valid ID to the ticket checker.
+IRCTC sending a confirmation SMS to the registered number after booking ticket having details of user’s journey along with ticket details.
+A traveler can just show that SMS on his mobile along with a valid ID to the ticket checker (TC).
 That will be valid proof that he has the ticket and can travel without any issues!

-If you are booking for your family member who aren’t IRCTC registered user, just put his/her mobile number while filling passenger detail, mobile number is always below passenger detail and above CAPTCHA and you can change the default number for current ticket booking detail and the SMS will sent to that number.
+If you are booking for your family member who isn’t IRCTC registered user, just put his/her mobile number while filling passenger detail, mobile number is always below passenger detail and above CAPTCHA and you can change the default number for current ticket booking detail and the SMS will send to that number.

 However, IRCTC has laid down certain mandatory features that the SMS should contain: